XuLiu0216/EE599-finalProject-IoT/README.md

 ### Getting Started

+This program was designed on and meant to run on Linux.

 Edit the parkingInput.txt and userInput.txt file, with format given by the attached jpeg.

 Run the program by entering 'python phase1.py' into terminal.